The bow is a short-range hunting tool.

 Bowhunting accessories include armguards, finger protection, and quivers.

 The safe and easy way to string a recurve bow or longbow is to use a bowstringer.
-To replace compound bow strings, you must use a bow press or have double tears at the end of each cable.
+To replace compound bow strings, you must use a bow press.

 Always use the proper equipment for the game you are hunting.
 Select a bow that is the correct size for you, and ensure it is in good condition.
 Purchase the correct arrows for your bow, and make sure they are straight with sharp points matched to the game you are pursuing.